-Looking back now, it’s a sign of how far Crystal Palace have come that my primary concern as a Crystal Palace fan in the summer of 2010 was how we were going to replace Shaun Derry.
+Looking back, it sounds strange that my primary concern as a Crystal Palace fan in the summer of 2010 was how we were going to replace Shaun Derry.

 In many ways, it was a relief to be able to fret about such a trivial on-field matter.
 A few months previously, my club had appeared to be on the verge of both relegation and extinction.

 A dramatic 2-2 draw with Sheffield Wednesday on the final day of the 2009-10 Championship campaign was sufficient to stave off the former threat, thank goodness, before a consortium led by Steve Parish eventually completed their takeover to prevent the start of the liquidation process a few weeks later.
 Relief doesn’t come much bigger.

 Hope of a bright new future increased when George Burley’s side beat Leicester City (whatever happened to them?) in the following season’s curtain-raiser at Selhurst Park, with a teenage debutant named Wilfried Zaha opening the scoring early on.